 A turnpike is a specific type of freeway that requires a toll.
 These toll roads use electronic toll collection or toll booths.
 Turnpikes help fund road maintenance and infrastructure projects.

-Accidents on high-speed roads can result in severe injuries.
+So, what’s the difference between a freeway and a highway?
+Generally, freeways allow for faster travel because they have limited interruptions to traffic flow.
+Accidents on these high-speed roads can result in severe injuries.
 What’s more, determining fault can be complex.
 Filing a claim without a personal injury lawyer can be a tall task.

-If you’ve been involved in a crash on a freeway or highway, a skilled Los Angeles car accident attorney from Omega Law Group can help you manage the legal process and fight for fair compensation.
+If you got hurt in a crash on a freeway or highway, a skilled Los Angeles car accident attorney from Omega Law Group Accident & Injury Attorneys can help you manage the legal process and fight for fair compensation.

 Don’t wait to seek justice.
 Schedule a free consultation today to discuss your legal options.